 Streamlined Dispatching for Construction Suppliers

-Curri, a construction-supply delivery service, has a fleet of vehicles available for dispatch, whether a company needs occasional hotshot delivery or a regular scheduled route.
+Curri, a construction-supply delivery and logistics service, has a nationwide network of vehicles available for dispatch, whether a company needs occasional hotshot delivery or a regular scheduled route.
 With vehicles of all sizes available for dispatch across the country, Curri can help any building materials supplier meet its customers’ demands.
 Interested?
 Try Curri for yourself!